Skip to main content

 This adds the CA to your system trust store (macOS Keychain or Linux ca-certificates).
 Most tools — curl, gh, Go, Rust, Python, Ruby — will then trust the proxy automatically.

 Node.js does not use the system trust store.
-You must set the NODE_EXTRA_CA_CERTS environment variable:
+You must set the NODE_EXTRA_CA_CERTS environment variable to the absolute path of your CA certificate (the tls.ca_cert_path value from cordon.toml):

 cordon start